If you’re wondering what are the best meats for fondue, this article is for you.

 Remove the bones and skin beforehand and tenderize the cuts.
 I like chicken breasts because they cook perfectly.
 This is because they’re nothing but pure white meat with barely any sinew or fat.

 It’s crucial to remember that the usual rules of frying chicken will still apply in this process.
 Meaning, you can’t treat your chicken as you would beef.
 You must cook it all the way through.
 Watch for pink spots in the middle.
 There shouldn’t be any.

-Cut your chicken into small pieces with sharp poultry shears.
+You can use a sharp and superior poultry shear to cut your chicken into small pieces.
 Make sure that your chicken is cut in 1/2-inch cubes or 1/4-inch slices.
 Once your oil has achieved 350°F, just place the pieces inside.
 They should come out perfect after just one minute of cooking.

 Some people don’t like seafood and think it’s not a good choice of meat for fondue.
 But there’s nothing wrong with trying new things and experimenting in the kitchen.